Masonic Challenge Coin Design Tips

-For example, Masons truly valued the labor that we perform each day.
+For example, Masons valued the labor that we performed each day.
 A challenge coin with laboring hands or tools helps to symbolize how important this person or this order takes their work.

 Many of those masonic values are still shared by brotherhoods such as the Fraternal Order of the Police.
 Giving a member such a symbolic coin helps to reward their own hard work while underscoring the brotherhood's belief in labor.

 In addition to symbols, many traditional Masonic coins used acronyms.
 In most cases, these acronyms were very highly specific.

 For example, one common acronym is was "H.T.W.S.S.T.K.S."
 This long acronym actually stood for "Hiram the Widow's Son Sent to King Solomon," a Bible story that plays prominently in Masonic culture and society.